-

 Older cars use HT leads (high tension) to carry the charge to the plugs.

 In many modern engines there is a separate coil pack (a lead with a built in coil) with a separate coil for each spark plug.
-These are usually mounted directly on top of the plug.
-Some engines have one coil driving 2 spark plugs.

-A faulty coil can also reduce the spark voltage to the point that no spark happens and you end up with a misfire.
 If you have just one coil and it fails completely your engine will not work.
-Typcially a failing coil will start to misfire for a while before it fails.
+Typically a failing coil will start to misfire for a while before it fails.

 Having multiple coils allows the car to "limp home" with one less cylinder although if you have a V6 or V8 engine the number of coils can really push up the replacement cost.
-It also avoids the need to carry a high voltage charge along a HT lead to an engine and the associated problems of split or damaged leads and arcing.

 If you have multiple coil packs and one fails, make sure you get a spare.
-Very often, as our forum members can testify, the coil packs will tend to all fail within short sucession.
+Very often, as our forum members can testify, the coil packs will tend to all fail within short succession.

 So we now move onto performance ignition coils and coil packs.